Vitamin D-rich food chooser

 - Fried lamb's liver*** - 1 portion (40g) 0.4 micrograms

-Wild mushrooms can be high in vitamin D, but this varies.
+Wild mushrooms can also be high in vitamin D, but this varies.

-*Because of sea pollutants, aim to limit oily fish to four portions a week, or two, if you're pregnant or trying to conceive.
+*Because of sea pollutants, aim to limit oily fish to no more than four portions a week (two portions if you are pregnant, trying to conceive or breast-feeding)

 **Aim to limit processed meat such as sausages.
 Although they contain vitamin D, they are also high in salt and fat.